LAUNCHES

 Editorial illustration for: Bluesky Launches Attie, AI App for Custom Feed Creation

-According to Schneider, Graber and her team began working on Attie a few months ago, around the same time she transitioned from running the company to focusing on product development.
-The app represents Bluesky’s first standalone product beyond its main social networking platform.
+Conference attendees at Atmosphere are serving as initial beta testers.
+Schneider said Graber and her team began working on Attie a few months ago, around the time she transitioned from running the company to focusing on product development.
+No public release date has been announced, and Bluesky has not disclosed pricing or whether the app will remain free.

 Share